smartapant/ionic2-reddit-reader/README.md

 Ionic 2 Reddit Reader
 ======================

-[Reddit](https://www.reddit.com/) reader for android and ios, made with [Ionic 2](https://github.com/driftyco/ionic/).
+[Reddit](https://www.reddit.com/) reader for android and ios, made with [Ionic 2](https://github.com/driftyco/ionic/)

 ![alt tag](http://i.imgur.com/bcXLfdu.gif)

 ##Running
 1. Clone this repository.

-2. Run `npm install` from the project root.
+2. Run `npm install` from the project root

 3. Install the ionic CLI (`npm install -g ionic`)

-4. Run `ionic serve` in a terminal from the project root.
+4. Run `ionic serve` in a terminal from the project root

 5. To run the app on your phone you'll need to install cordova plugins: `cordova plugin add cordova-plugin-whitelist` and `cordova plugin add cordova-plugin-inappbrowser`